clockworksspheres/advanced-learning-and-reseasrch-accelerator/design/README.md

 ### Pattern

-Modified Model View Controller (MVC) pattern, melded with the von neumann computer model.
+Inspiration for this pattern came from the Model View Controller (MVC) pattern, melded with the von neumann computer model, as well as *nix commands that are generally controlled by a "subcommand", like launchctl, systemctl,  and many others.